 The school holds regular parent consultation evenings throughout the year.
 During the meeting you are presented with current assessment data to show how your child is progressing.
 If you have any concerns about your child's progress then you may arrange extra meetings with the form tutor or teacher to discuss in more detail how your child is doing.
-As a school we also give each child an ROA (Record of Achievement) diary, in which you may correspond with the teachers and vice versa.

 How will the learning and development provision be matched to my child's needs?

 Each child has some base line assessments on entry to Edwinstree, and in addition there are annual assessments to record progress.